-2020 was a very busy year for the Heath.
-The Covid-19 pandemic demonstrated that connecting with nature and the Heath was more important than ever for the physical and mental wellbeing of our visitors and local community.
+2021 was a very busy year for the Heath.
+Visitors continued to enjoy connecting with nature and the Heath during the Covid 19 pandemic for physical and mental wellbeing.
 It was great that so many were able to enjoy the Heath but also difficult as it put pressure on infrastructure and maintenance.
+We have also built on our communication with visitors via our website and social media.

-Covid-19 also impacted all of the Heath's tenants and sports clubs, during periods of lock down much activity was suspended.
+Covid-19 continued to impact all of the Heath's tenants and sports clubs, during periods of lock down activity was disrupted and in some cases suspended.
 As a small charity we worked hard to keep on top of Government rules and guidance, working closely with the public, tenants and stakeholders including the police.